Download and Installation

 Step 2: Install Julia

-OSCAR requires at least Julia 1.6.0, but we recommend running it with the latest stable Julia release, which is 1.8.5 at the time this is written.
+OSCAR requires at least Julia 1.6.0, but we recommend running it with the latest stable Julia release.

 WARNING: